-BUILDING INTEREST IN FUNERAL SERVICE.
+1. Builds INTEREST IN FUNERAL SERVICE

 “I take a great deal of pride in mentoring,” Mike explained.
 “When students come to work here, it’s just a job.
 But after seeing how well-run our firm is, the dedication of my staff and how much we enjoy our careers, they take an interest in the funeral business.
 That is probably my proudest accomplishment.”

-SHARING THE REWARDS OF FUNERAL SERVICE.
+2. Shares THE REWARDS OF FUNERAL SERVICE

 On many occasions funeral professionals have shared with me that, in spite of the challenges the profession brings, the rewards from helping people make it all worthwhile.
 They tell stories about particularly memorable services that provided creative opportunities for families to come together in their grief.
 They speak with pride about how comfortable their client families become while working with them, sharing memories of their loved ones as if they were part of the family.